David Harker was appointed Chair of the Pensions Advisory

-Pensions Advisory Service by the Secretary of State for Work and
+Service by the Secretary of State for Work and Pensions in July

-Pensions in January 2010.
-He is also a non-executive director
+2014.
+He is a non-executive director of the Financial Conduct

 the Head of New Media at London 2012 (LOCOG) the organisation

 responsible for staging the London 2012 Olympic and Paralympic

 Games.
 He is one of the UK's most experienced, well connected and